Alexa And Cortana Are Now BFFs As Amazon And Microsoft Integrate The Two Digital Assistants

 “We believe voice will make customers’ lives easier at home, at work and everywhere in between.
 We share a vision that there will be many intelligent agents working together to provide customers with a more helpful experience.”

 The companies are asking consumers to provide feedback to help them improve functions and facilitate the integration.
-There is still no information on when the system will be available outside of the United States nor in other languages.
+There is still no information on when the system will be available outside of the United States or in other languages.